petrakisgeo/Portal_Game/README.md

 # Portal_Game
 A 3D game with Portals (like the popular Valve games) developed using the C++ OpenGL module.
-This game was a 6-month project for the "Computer Graphics and Virtual Reality" course, Faculty of Electrical Engineering and Computer Science, University of Patras.
+This game was a 6-month project for the "Computer Graphics and Virtual Reality" course, Faculty of Electrical Computer Engineering and , University of Patras.

 To start: run the lab07.exe file or open the .sln file to open the Virtual Studio project